orlade/aws-book/infrastructure/db/integration.md

 1. Set the `MONGO_URL` environment variable to the Mongo URI from the [previous section](options.md), including the database user's username and password.
 1. Run the application, read and write some data, and check that it is persisted in the DBaaS instance.
+1. Perform a backup of the database to ensure that it works.

+**TODO**: Specific command(s) for backup.

 For now, you can just set the `MONGO_URL` variable manually.
 [ECS](../ecs/index.md) will let us declare all necessary environment variables more formally.